Marcoge/24h-helper/README.md

 # 24hHelper

-Ths app is meant to help particpants of the 24 hour kart race in Grimma, Germany with the constraints put on the time a driver has to spent racing in relation to his/her teammates.
-See Rules chapter for further info.
+This app is designed to assist participants of the 24-hour kart race in Grimma, Germany, by helping manage the time restrictions placed on drivers.
+For more details, refer to the Rules section.

 ## Usage and constraints